MahadevWaghmode/web/README.md

 # KingQuery

-This Website provides you movies, games quick download links
+This Website provides you movies, games download links quickly